Breast Cancer Detection Using CNN in Python

 Building the CNN Model

 A Sequential() function is the easiest way to build a model in Keras.
-It allows you to build a model layer by layer.
+It lets us build a model layer by layer.
 Each layer has weights that correspond to the layer the follows it.
 Use the add() function to add layers to our model.

 To stop problem of shrinkage of data we use concept called Padding.